sendbird/sendbird-uikit-react/scripts/steps.md

 # Manual release steps (Updated on 2024-02-08)
 1. At main branch, make sure everything is ready to deployment.
 2. Checkout release branch `git checkout -b release/{X.X.X}`.
-3. In the branche update two files:
+3. In the branch update two files:
   - In `package.json`, update new version.
   - In `CHANGELOG.md`, add a new changelog.
 5. Commit and push to the branch.